oroinc/documentation/user_guide/activities_send_email.rst

    Click the :guilabel:`Cc` or :guilabel:`Bcc` button to define emails for a carbon copy or a blind carbon copy of the email.

-   At least one of the fields (*To*, *Cc* or *Bcc* must be filled)" "**Subject***","Topic of the email.
-The field must be filled."
+   At least one of the fields (*To*, *Cc* or *Bcc*) must be filled in."
+   "**Subject***","A topic of the email.
+The field must be filled in."
-   "**Apply template**","You can choose an :ref:`email template <user-guide-email-template>` to use from the drop-down."
+   "**Apply template**","You can choose an :ref:`email template <user-guide-email-template>` to use from the drop-down menu."
-   "**Type***","Define if you want to use an html or a plain text for the email.
+   "**Type***","Choose whether you want to use html or plain text for the email.
 The type is by default set to html."
    "**Body**","Define the email body."

 For example, we have created an email for the contact Jeffrey Maynard:

-- The "From" field was automatically filled with email address of the user John Doe
+- The "From" field was automatically filled in with an email address of the user John Doe.
-- The "To" field was  filled with the email of the contact
+- The "To" field was  filled in with the email address of the contact.
-- We've chosen the template Happy Birthday and subject and body were defined as in the template.
+- We've chosen the template Happy Birthday, which automatically defined the  subject and body.

 .. image:: ./img/activities/send_email_ex.png

 .. hint::

-    You can change any of the field values manually as required.
+    You can manually change any of the field values as required.

-4. Click the  :guilabel:`Send` button and the Email will be sent.
+4. Click the  :guilabel:`Send` button and the email will be sent.